stgelaisalex/dapper-tutorial/docs2/pages/documentations/dapper-contrib/data-annotation-computed.md

-# Dapper Contrib - Data Annotation - Computed
+# Data Annotation - Computed

 ## Description
 Specifie the property should be excluded from update.